 What Makes Mobile Ad Campaigns Work? – (Say Media)

 We also analyzed key campaign metrics from more than 100 recent mobile campaigns to better understand what mobile creative elements are most effective at capturing consumers’ attention.
 Among the findings: Mobile ads drive consumers into the marketing funnel faster, with three to five times higher click-to-site rates than online campaigns, and campaigns that use a device’s native features had three times the average click-to-site rate.
-You can read more and download the white paper on the study here.

 Branding and Interactive Spending: Are We There Yet? – (Kathryn Koegel)